 Ben: Welcome to back to the Voices of Search podcast.
 I’m your host, Benjamin Shapiro and in this podcast, we’re going to discuss the hottest topics in the ever changing world of search engine optimization.
 This podcast is brought to you by the marketing team at Searchmetrics.
 We are a team of SEO’s, content marketers, and data scientists, that help enterprise scale businesses monitor their online presence and make data-driven decisions using a mix of software and our expertise.

 Ben: To support you, our loyal podcast listeners, we’re offering a complementary digital diagnostic consultation.
 A member of our digital services group will evaluate your historical performance, identify problem areas that are slowing your growth, and implement a foundation for sustainable success with your SEO and content marketing efforts.
-Just go to searchmetrics.com/diagnostic to get started.
+Just go to searchmetrics.com/request-free-consultation to get started.

 Ben: Joining us today is Jordan Koene, who is both a world renowned SEO strategist and the CEO of Searchmetrics Inc. And now that the 2019 holiday season has begun, Jordan and I are going to discuss some predictions that we have for the upcoming Black Friday and the beginning of the holiday season.